RockurDev/YouTube-Comments-Parser/README.md

-# YouTube Comments Parser
+# YouTube Comments Collector

-This project provides two versions of a YouTube comments parser implemented in Python: one using asynchronous programming (`main_async.py`) and the other using synchronous programming (`main_sync.py`).
+This project provides two versions of a YouTube comments collectors implemented in Python: one using asynchronous programming (`main_async.py`) and the other using synchronous programming (`main_sync.py`).
 The scripts fetch comments from YouTube videos specified in `links.txt`, clean and store them in separate text files.

 ## Comparison of Synchronous and Asynchronous Versions